phaedryx/phaedryx.github.io/_posts/2015-05-03-adding-oauth-to-alchemy.md

   end
 end
 {% endcodeblock %}

-Note that each method is named after its associated provider.
-The code in this case is identical for each method and could be refactored into a single method.

 Now that the callbacks can be handled, they need routes pointing to them.
 This should be added to your routes file: